maize-genetics/phg_v2/docs/build_and_load.md

   More information about this step and the `--total-threads` step can be found in the following **Details - threads and parallelization** section.
+* `--conda-env-prefix` - The path to the Conda directory that contains
+    the conda environment needed to run phg.
+If not set, env `phgv2-conda` in the defauilt location will be used.

 > [!WARNING]
 > The directory that you specify in the output (`-o`) section must